kaistmm/VoxMM/README.md

 In addition, `ffmpeg` is required for AV-ASR preprocessing.

 ### Dataset Download
 The dataset is available for download on our [website](https://mm.kaist.ac.kr/projects/voxmm).
 The default dataset folder for this preprocessor is `VoxMM/`.
 If the dataset is stored in a different location, create symbolic links to `VoxMM/` or modify the `voxmm_dir` configuration in the config file.
+The default output folder is set as `VoxMM_preprocessed/`.

 ### Data preparation
 The preprocessing consists of two stages: selecting speech segments from metadata under specific conditions using `segment_selector.py`, and converting these selected segments into a dataset in the desired format using `asr_preprocessor.py` or `diar_preprocessor.py`.
 All code settings can be configured in the `config` file, with four default config files provided.
 These configuration were used to create the datasets used in the experiments described in our paper.